DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-The mixture of propylene carbonate (PC), dimethyl carbonate (DMC), and succinonitrile (SCN) is “a carbonate: nitrile solvent mixture, wherein the nitrile solvent comprises succinonitrile (SCN)” in claim 19.
+The mixture of propylene carbonate (PC), dimethyl carbonate (DMC), and succinonitrile (SCN) is “a carbonate: nitrile solvent mixture, wherein the nitrile solvent comprises succinonitrile (SCN)” in claim 19, and a “carbonate: nitrile solvent mixture” in claim 36.

-Fluoroethylene carbonate (FEC) is the “electrolyte additive” in claim 19, and meets the limitations of claims 26 and 27.
+Fluoroethylene carbonate (FEC) is the “electrolyte additive” in claims 19 and 36, and meets the limitations of claims 26, 27, and 40.

 LiPF6 is an alkali salt.

-Nakajima fails to teach that the electrolyte solution comprises a polymer additive.
+Nakajima fails to teach that the electrolyte solution comprises a polymer additive which is poly(methyl vinyl ether-alt-maleic anhydride).

-It would have been obvious to one of ordinary skill in the art before the filing date of the claimed invention to include a polymeric additive in the electrolyte solution of Nakajima in order to improve the cycle life and coulombic efficiency of the battery.
+It would have been obvious to one of ordinary skill in the art before the filing date of the claimed invention to include poly(methyl vinyl ether-alt-maleic anhydride) in the electrolyte solution of Nakajima in order to improve the stability during battery cycling up to high temperatures and to improve retention of discharge capacity and coulombic efficiency over several cycles of charging and discharging.

-With regard to claim 22, LiPF6 is an alkali salt with a lithium cation.
+With regard to claims 22 and 38, LiPF6 is an alkali salt with a lithium cation.

-With regard to claim 29, Nakajima teaches a lithium-ion battery comprising a positive electrode, a negative electrode, and the electrolyte solution (Example 1 in par.0042-0044).
+With regard to claims 29 and 41, Nakajima teaches a lithium-ion battery comprising a positive electrode, a negative electrode, and the electrolyte solution (Example 1 in par.0042-0044).

 With regard to claim 30, Nakajima teaches that the positive electrode comprises LiMnO2 (par.0044), which is the claimed “lithium manganese oxide (LMO)”.